Kunukunuk/LeapRecipe/README.md

 - Modify the response view model to get the URLs from the strings

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
+- Wanted to build fast prototype therefore used SwiftUI.
+- Make a lot of logic on the SwiftUI views, could maybe move the logic to the ViewModel.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
+- Testing as there is limited testing as logic is in the SwiftUI views.

 ### External Code and Dependencies: Did you use any external code, libraries, or dependencies?
+- No

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered
+- I tried to use the old way for storing NSCache but realized that the SwiftUI have AsyncImage that takes care a lot of the logic which is nice.